JulianFrattini/rq4tlr/src/README.md

 ```

 The next execution of `process.py` will execute the additional processor and add a column with the given `name` to the resulting table.

+## System Requirements

+Before running any script, ensure that [Python 3.10](https://www.python.org/downloads/release/python-3100/) and [pip](https://pypi.org/project/pip/) are available on your machine.
+Then, execute the following steps:

+1. Optionally, create a virtual environment via `python -m venv .venv` and activate it via `.venv\Scripts\activate`
+2. Install the necessary requirements via `pip install -r requirements.txt`
+3. Install the spaCy language model via `python -m spacy download en_core_web_sm`

+Afterwards, you can continue with the usage of the scripts.